Flexible Cancellation is included in all new bookings via our online website, Westhope Country Retreats.

-If you cancel between 60 days and 3 days before the check in date, you will receive a full refund of the costs you have paid.
+If you cancel between 60 days and 3 days before the check in date, you will receive a refund of the total rent you have paid minus admin fee £35, booking fee and any booking extras.

 – This will be reimbursed at departure date of original booking.